mathewlowry/myhub-gpt/Co-creating your physical event with your online community.md

 It shows

+* someone joins the community, and is added to its custom feed
-* a community member using a form to submit an event item which is only accessible to organisers using the CMS
+* the community member uses a form to submit an event item as a proposal to the conference programme - this record is only accessible to organisers using the CMS
-* And when an organiser changes the status to provisional, the record appears on the website, but with the actual content stored on the user's PDS
+* an organiser reads it and changes the record's status to provisional
+	* the record appears on the website, with the actual content stored on the user's PDS
-* This publication step also triggers an automatic share to the users' followers
+	* triggering an automatic share to the users' followers
-* From this point onwards validated community members can comment on the event item.
-* If the member has a DID they can opt to automatically share that comment to their followers on Bluesky.
+* from this point onwards validated community members can comment on the event item, and  can opt to auto-share that comment to their followers on Bluesky.
-* Members with a DID can also quote-post text from the event item to their Bluesky followers in the same way as with Leaflet, above.
+* anyone with a DID can also quote-post text from the event item to their Bluesky followers in the same way as with Leaflet, above.
 These posts also appear on the event item.

 However, I would prefer to not have two streams as on Leaflet.
 Instead, a single unified stream of comments and bluesky mentions would be preferable.

 ---